foo-dogsquared/freebies-hunt-api/src/list.md

 - [Academia.edu](https://www.academia.edu/) | A collaborative and sharing platform for your research papers.
 It could also be useful to explore and find some literatures to be referenced for your next research.
 - [arXiv](https://arxiv.org/) | **(Recommending this one if you want to look for a literature for your research.)** A website that offers over 1 million open e-prints of papers on various fields such as astronomy, computer science, engineering, mathematics, and more.
 - [Brainly](https://brainly.com/) | **(Recommended if you're looking for an academics study group.)** A study group for students and peer-to-peer engagement.
 Formerly known as *OpenStudy*.
+- [Data.gov](https://www.data.gov/) | The repository of various datasets initiated and publicly released from the US government.
 - [Figshare](https://figshare.com/) | A platform for open scientific research data.
 - [Mendeley](https://mendeley.com/) | A research organization tool.
 Also comes with a research network.
 - [Google Scholar](https://scholar.google.com/) | An academic research and publication hub.
 Could be useful in finding literary sources for your next research or thesis.